-Special note on the MUTE function - When the DCI receives a MUTE command from the dash controls it disables all other commands, including the SCV function.
+MUTE function - When the DCI receives a MUTE command from the dash controls it disables all other commands, including the SCV function.
 This is because the head unit will come out of MUTE if it receives another command and that can be pretty annoying, especially if you have SCV enabled.
-When MUTE is cycled back OFF via the dash switch the other dash switches will be enabled and the DCI will adjust the volume based on your new speed (if it changed while you were muted).
+When MUTE is cycled back OFF via the dash switch the other dash switches will be re-enabled and if SCV is used the DCI will adjust the volume based on your new speed (if it changed while you were muted).